 - Combine the warm water, Rapid Rise yeast, and salt in the bottom of your stand mixer bowl.
 Let proof.
 When the yeast starts to bubble, you can move on.

 - Add the remainder of the ingredients.
-Place in a stand mixer with your dough hook attachment.
-Mix for about 5 minutes so that all ingredients have formed a sticky, moist dough.
+Then place in a stand mixer with your dough hook attachment.
+Lastly, mix for about 5 minutes so that all ingredients have formed a sticky, moist dough.

 - Turn the dough into the greased Pyrex Pan.
 Cover and let rise for 45 minutes.
 Your dough will double in size.
 Preheat your oven to 375